magicbug/QTrigdoppler/README.md

       where IO-117 is the the satellites name, Digipeater the description/transponder and the two numbers RX/TX offset
 ## Attention:
 After installation/download you need to adjust `config.ini` to suit your needs.
 If you have a US configured IC-910 you need to change the `rig_type` from `EU` to `US` otherwise TSL or T won't work
 You might also need to change the serial port of your CI-V to serial adapter.
-The easiest solution ist to run `sudo dmesg -wH` in a terminal and plugging in your serial adpter to get the serial port name.
+The easiest solution is to run `sudo dmesg -wH` in a terminal and plugging in your serial adpter to get the serial port name.
 Portnames might be `/dev/ttyUSB0`, `/dev/ttyUSB1` .... or `/dev/tty/ACM0` ...

 # Changelog
-v0.4 vs v0.3 and earlier (DL3JOP modifications): <br/>
+DL3JOP modifications: <br/>
     1) Removed hamlib<br/>
     2) support for IC-910H by direct serial communication, IC-9700 should work as well (not yet tested)<br/>
     3) Implemented transponder selection<br/>